Frequently Asked Questions

-I have completed approximately 800 projects over my 18 years in business.
+I have completed over 1,000 projects during my 21 years in business.
 Initially, as a sole proprietor, I took on 10-12 projects a year, but now with six employees, I complete 50 – 60 projects throughout the course of the year.
 Of these, 65% are residential projects and 35% are restaurant, retail and commercial projects.

 Our rates are hourly and tiered, based on the staffing required for the different phases of the project.
 Hourly rates are highest for my time, as senior architect, and my hours are concentrated at the outset of the project on the layout and floor plan.
 From that point, my designers progress the design and prepare all the permit and construction documentation and assist clients with specifications for everything from doors and windows to tiles, all at a lower hourly rate.
 At a more limited number of hours, I remain involved in every step of the process, ensuring quality control from the beginning to the end.
 At the outset of a project, you will receive a complete estimate of expected fees, based on other similar projects.
 We typically stay below the estimated amount.

 Services are unique and specific to every project, but typical services include: site verification for existing conditions, code research, schematic designs, detailed floor plans, 3D modeling, permit and construction drawings, and assistance with specifications for all materials that are “fixed” to the structure.
 We issue plans for permit and follow the process through until permits are issued.
 Full construction administration, contractor coordination and engineering services are included.
 We do not specify window treatments or residential furniture, typically, or provide interior design services for rugs, accessories or art.
 We refer to other professionals for structural engineering, mechanical, electrical and plumbing engineering, as well as for construction and general contracting work.
 We also refer out for landscape design.